Capital Asset Advisory Services LLC Acquires Shares of 1,848 Automatic Data Processing, Inc. (NASDAQ:ADP)

-Capital Asset Advisory Services LLC acquired a new stake in Automatic Data Processing, Inc. (NASDAQ:ADP) during the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+Capital Asset Advisory Services LLC acquired a new stake in Automatic Data Processing, Inc. (NASDAQ:ADP) in the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund acquired 1,848 shares of the business services provider’s stock, valued at approximately $350,000.

-Several other large investors also recently added to or reduced their stakes in ADP.
-Chandler Asset Management Inc. bought a new stake in shares of Automatic Data Processing in the fourth quarter valued at about $26,000.
-Freedman Financial Associates Inc. bought a new stake in shares of Automatic Data Processing in the fourth quarter valued at about $35,000.
-IronBridge Private Wealth LLC bought a new stake in shares of Automatic Data Processing in the fourth quarter valued at about $42,000.
-Atlas Private Wealth Advisors boosted its position in shares of Automatic Data Processing by 127.6% in the first quarter.
-Atlas Private Wealth Advisors now owns 223 shares of the business services provider’s stock valued at $42,000 after acquiring an additional 125 shares during the period.
-Finally, Better Money Decisions LLC bought a new stake in shares of Automatic Data Processing in the first quarter valued at about $43,000.
+A number of other hedge funds also recently made changes to their positions in ADP.
+Morgan Stanley increased its stake in shares of Automatic Data Processing by 0.8% during the fourth quarter.
+Morgan Stanley now owns 13,659,193 shares of the business services provider’s stock valued at $2,406,751,000 after buying an additional 107,267 shares during the period.
+Bank of New York Mellon Corp increased its stake in shares of Automatic Data Processing by 1.5% during the first quarter.
+Bank of New York Mellon Corp now owns 13,280,057 shares of the business services provider’s stock valued at $2,502,893,000 after buying an additional 197,429 shares during the period.
+Alliancebernstein L.P. increased its stake in shares of Automatic Data Processing by 2.5% during the first quarter.
+Alliancebernstein L.P. now owns 11,437,042 shares of the business services provider’s stock valued at $2,155,539,000 after buying an additional 280,354 shares during the period.
+Wells Fargo & Company MN increased its stake in shares of Automatic Data Processing by 1.2% during the fourth quarter.
+Wells Fargo & Company MN now owns 9,182,431 shares of the business services provider’s stock valued at $1,617,943,000 after buying an additional 109,846 shares during the period.
+Finally, Geode Capital Management LLC increased its stake in shares of Automatic Data Processing by 1.0% during the first quarter.
+Geode Capital Management LLC now owns 7,749,803 shares of the business services provider’s stock valued at $1,457,272,000 after buying an additional 78,207 shares during the period.
 Hedge funds and other institutional investors own 79.29% of the company’s stock.

-A number of brokerages have recently issued reports on ADP.
-Mizuho boosted their target price on shares of Automatic Data Processing from $210.00 to $220.00 and gave the company a “buy” rating in a research report on Thursday, May 27th.
-They noted that the move was a valuation call.
-Barclays upped their price objective on shares of Automatic Data Processing from $197.00 to $212.00 and gave the stock an “overweight” rating in a research report on Monday, May 3rd.
-Jefferies Financial Group upped their price objective on shares of Automatic Data Processing from $197.00 to $200.00 and gave the stock a “hold” rating in a research report on Wednesday, March 24th.
-Citigroup upped their price objective on shares of Automatic Data Processing from $190.00 to $212.00 in a research report on Monday, May 3rd.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on shares of Automatic Data Processing from $190.00 to $212.00 and gave the stock a “buy” rating in a research report on Monday, May 3rd.
-Three research analysts have rated the stock with a sell rating, eight have given a hold rating and six have given a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $177.81.
+In other Automatic Data Processing news, VP Sreenivasa Kutam sold 4,583 shares of the stock in a transaction dated Wednesday, June 9th.
+The stock was sold at an average price of $200.00, for a total value of $916,600.00.
+Following the transaction, the vice president now owns 5,041 shares of the company’s stock, valued at $1,008,200.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, VP Deborah L. Dyson sold 500 shares of the stock in a transaction dated Monday, April 12th.
+The shares were sold at an average price of $188.72, for a total value of $94,360.00.
+Following the completion of the transaction, the vice president now directly owns 24,686 shares in the company, valued at approximately $4,658,741.92.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 6,399 shares of company stock worth $1,267,962.
+Corporate insiders own 0.34% of the company’s stock.

-Automatic Data Processing (NASDAQ:ADP) last released its quarterly earnings data on Tuesday, April 27th.
-The business services provider reported $1.89 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.82 by $0.07.
+Automatic Data Processing (NASDAQ:ADP) last announced its quarterly earnings results on Tuesday, April 27th.
+The business services provider reported $1.89 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.82 by $0.07.
+The firm had revenue of $4.10 billion for the quarter, compared to the consensus estimate of $4.08 billion.
 Automatic Data Processing had a return on equity of 44.23% and a net margin of 16.88%.
-The company had revenue of $4.10 billion during the quarter, compared to the consensus estimate of $4.08 billion.
-During the same quarter in the prior year, the firm posted $1.92 earnings per share.
-The firm’s revenue was up 1.3% compared to the same quarter last year.
-Sell-side analysts forecast that Automatic Data Processing, Inc. will post 5.95 EPS for the current fiscal year.
+The company’s quarterly revenue was up 1.3% on a year-over-year basis.
+During the same period in the prior year, the company posted $1.92 earnings per share.
+On average, equities analysts expect that Automatic Data Processing, Inc. will post 5.95 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 1st.
-Stockholders of record on Friday, June 11th will be paid a $0.93 dividend.
-This represents a $3.72 annualized dividend and a dividend yield of 1.88%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 1st.
+Stockholders of record on Friday, June 11th will be issued a dividend of $0.93 per share.
+This represents a $3.72 dividend on an annualized basis and a dividend yield of 1.88%.
 The ex-dividend date of this dividend is Thursday, June 10th.
-Automatic Data Processing’s dividend payout ratio is currently 62.84%.
+Automatic Data Processing’s payout ratio is currently 62.84%.

-In other Automatic Data Processing news, VP Deborah L. Dyson sold 500 shares of the stock in a transaction that occurred on Monday, April 12th.
-The shares were sold at an average price of $188.72, for a total transaction of $94,360.00.
-Following the completion of the sale, the vice president now owns 24,686 shares of the company’s stock, valued at approximately $4,658,741.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, VP Joseph Desilva sold 1,316 shares of the stock in a transaction that occurred on Thursday, May 6th.
-The shares were sold at an average price of $195.29, for a total transaction of $257,001.64.
-Following the sale, the vice president now directly owns 3,880 shares of the company’s stock, valued at approximately $757,725.20.
-The disclosure for this sale can be found here.
-Insiders sold 6,399 shares of company stock valued at $1,267,962 in the last ninety days.
-0.34% of the stock is currently owned by insiders.
+Several equities analysts have recently issued reports on the company.
+Citigroup boosted their target price on Automatic Data Processing from $190.00 to $212.00 in a research note on Monday, May 3rd.
+Barclays upped their price target on Automatic Data Processing from $197.00 to $212.00 and gave the stock an “overweight” rating in a research note on Monday, May 3rd.
+Mizuho upped their price target on Automatic Data Processing from $210.00 to $220.00 and gave the stock a “buy” rating in a research note on Thursday, May 27th.
+They noted that the move was a valuation call.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on Automatic Data Processing from $190.00 to $212.00 and gave the stock a “buy” rating in a research note on Monday, May 3rd.
+Finally, Morgan Stanley upped their price target on Automatic Data Processing from $171.00 to $185.00 and gave the stock an “equal weight” rating in a research note on Thursday, April 29th.
+Three equities research analysts have rated the stock with a sell rating, eight have assigned a hold rating and six have assigned a buy rating to the company.
+Automatic Data Processing presently has an average rating of “Hold” and an average target price of $177.81.

 Automatic Data Processing, Inc provides cloud-based human capital management solutions worldwide.
 It operates through two segments, Employer Services and Professional Employer Organization (PEO).
 The Employer Services segment offers strategic, cloud-based platforms, and human resources (HR) outsourcing solutions.